Leadership

 Every SaaS marketing team tracks metrics.
 The problem is that most teams track the wrong ones — or track the right ones but in the wrong way.
-After running marketing for multiple SaaS companies and sitting in dozens of board meetings, I've developed a clear view on which metrics genuinely predict revenue and which are sophisticated-looking distractions.
+After running marketing for multiple SaaS companies and sitting in a lot of board meetings, I've developed a clear view on which metrics genuinely predict revenue and which are sophisticated-looking distractions.

 The 7 metrics I report to every board